ionelmc/python-holdup/README.rst

 A tool to wait for services and execute command.
 Useful for Docker containers that depend on slow to start services (like almost everything).

-* Free software: BSD license
+* Free software: BSD 2-Clause License

 Installation
 ============